 - To reference during sales calls

 The key is to train your sales team.
 Training should include mock sales calls with leadership to test the accessibility and ease of use.
+Recording the calls and reviewing them internally can also be a great way to improve performance for the sales team.
 You should strongly consider any requests for design changes that the sales team makes during training.

-Follow these best practices to ensure successful use of your battlecard:
+Follow these best practices to ensure the successful use of your battlecards:

-- Track usage: Consider using a tool such as HubSpot Documents to track stats like number of opens to get an idea of how often the battlecard is used.
+Consider using a tool such as HubSpot Documents to track stats like the number of opens to get an idea of how often the battlecard is used.

-- Make updates regularly: Your battlecards are not perfect.
-Over time, you may find that there are better value propositions, new company details, or different competitors that require updates to your messaging.
+Your battlecards are not perfect.
+Over time, you may find better value propositions, new company details, or different competitors that require updates to your messaging.
 This document should evolve with your sales team’s confidence, abilities, and goals.